remino/dress.css/src/pages/dress.css/elements.md

 the main content.
 It remains hidden until the user tabs to it, yet it is always visible to the screen reader.

-When a link is the first child element of <code>&lt;body&gt;</code> and points to a section to the page other than <code>#</code>, it will be treated and rendered as such "skipnav" link.
+When a link is the first child element of `<body>` and points to a section to the page other than `#`, it will be treated and rendered as such "skipnav" link.

 <blockquote>
 <a href="#main" data-disabled>Skip to main content</a>